cupid-ide/cupid/nuopcdocs/approach.rst

 a single timestep, or accept a parameter defining the number of timesteps or a "run until" time.

-Although not strictly necessary, your NUOPC cap code will be cleanest if your model exposes data structures, such as derived types, for input and output variables with clear, well-documented naming conventions.
-This will simplify the process of hooking up fields in the NUOPC cap to your model's data structures.
+Your NUOPC cap code will be cleanest if your model exposes data structures for input and output variables with clear, well-documented naming conventions.
+This will simplify the process of hooking up fields in the NUOPC cap to your model’s data structures.
+The NUOPC Field Dictionary uses the `Climate and Forecast conventions <http://cfconventions.org/>`_ for defining field standard names, but can support field name aliases.

 Finally, the model should not use the global MPI_WORLD_COMM communicator explicitly, but should accept a communicator at some point during